Red Sox vs. Astros Player Props Betting Odds

 Devers Stats

-- Devers has hit safely in four games in a row.
-In his last five games he is batting .476 with a double, three home runs, three walks and six RBI.
+- Devers has recorded at least one hit in five straight games.
+In his last five games he is batting .478 with a double, three home runs, two walks and six RBI.

 Devers Recent Games